legacydave/Security-Program-Links/README.md

 <h1 align="center">Hi 👋, I'm Dave</h1>
 <h3 align="center">A cybersecurity nerd from Canada</h3>

-- 🔭 I’m currently working on **simplfying risk assessments and challenges**
+- 🔭 I’m currently working on **simplfying cybersecurity risk assessments and challenges**

 - 🌱 I’m currently learning **about how to better use git**